 - Take photos of injuries and damages.

-- Contact a skilled and knowledgeable motorcycle accident attorney at the Shefman Law Group.
+- Contact a skilled and knowledgeable motorcycle accident attorney at Shefman Law.

 - Remember, insurance companies ask questions that may not be designed to help you.

-Contact the Shefman Law Group, we have been litigating bike and motorcycle accident cases for over 12 years and have tried many to verdict.
-We fight, we win!
-Our motorcycle accident attorneys will work with you to make sure the insurance companies do not take advantage of you and compensate you fairly.
+Contact Shefman Law.
+We have been litigating bike and motorcycle accident cases for over 12 years and have tried many to verdict.
+We will work with you to make sure the insurance companies do not take advantage of you and that you are compensated fairly.

-As Austin’s streets become busier, your best chance of keeping yourself safe is to drive defensively and learn from more experienced bikers.
-Look for motorcycle safety classes in your area and ride safe.
+As Austin’s streets become busier, your best chance of keeping yourself safe is to drive defensively and to learn from more experienced bikers.
+Look for motorcycle safety classes in your area and, most importantly, ride safely.